John Williams

 This description is of one of the major players in the mutiny on the Bounty.
 It was written by Captain Bligh after the event in his response to assertions made at his court-martial (where he was acquitted).

 Williams was one of the three mutineers who established themselves with Fletcher Christian on Pitcairn.
-26 years of age, he was an "armourer", or blacksmith, and his skills were very important to the other men on the island.
-His Tahitian "wife" died within a few months of arriving in Pitcairn and he became depressed and demanded another woman, saying that if he did not get one he would take the cutter and leave the island.
+26 years of age, he was an 'armourer,' or blacksmith, and his skills were very important to the other men on the island.
+His Tahitian 'wife' died within a few months of arriving in Pitcairn and he became depressed and demanded another woman, saying that if he did not get one he would take the cutter and leave the island.
 The mutineers had brought with them from Tahiti some Tahitian men, whom they mistreated, and a few Tahitian women.
 The British sailors took one of the Tahitian men's women to give to Williams.
 Eventually the Tahitians became so disaffected they killed all four of the mutineers when out in their fields, including Williams and Christian.
 Williams left no children on Pitcairn, but the forge he established was still there 150 years later.

 Williams gave his home as Stepney, in London, and is reported to have been the illegitimate son of an Elizabeth de Ste-Croix, who from her surname was almost certainly from Jersey.
-There is no mention of his birth in the Guernsey records.There was an established sea-faring Williams family and a John Williams extant in Guernsey at the right time to be his father, but this family was probably perfectly respectable.
-At the end of the 18th century, however, naval men such as Bligh would have known the difference between the two islands very well, and it seems unlikely that Bligh would have been mistaken in calling him a Guernseyman.
+There is no mention of his birth in the Guernsey church records.1 There was an established sea-faring Williams family and a John Williams extant in Guernsey at the right time to be his father, but this family seems to have been perfectly respectable.